imathis/wp-life/Readme.markdown

 Certainly.

 I strongly dislike (to put it mildly) how nearly all WordPress themes are written.
 There is almost no concept of reuse built in, and WordPress uses annoying functions like get_header(); to basically import header.php.
+Changing your HTML layout usually means making the same edits across many different files.
+It just plain sucks.
+You already know this because you learned to write WordPress themes by modifying existing themes.

-There are many files where HTML tags are opened but not closed.
-The tag usually closed in some other file (which is liked through a magical WordPress function).
+There are many files where HTML tags (like `<div id="wrapper">`) are never closed except in other files, which are liked through a magical WordPress function.
 This makes editing a real pain since you can use text editor folding, and you have to keep track of closed divs across multiple files.
 This leads to lots of inline HTML comments like "<\!-- closing #wrapper-7-big-blue-crappy-theme -->" scattered across the theme.
 Updating custom WordPress themes is a pain which typically involves messing about with replacing files over ftp.